 Who is this program for, and what is the overall structure?

-Women at the Wellsprings will be comprised of twenty women who are currently serving in pastoral leadership in a congregational setting in the southeastern US and are willing to make a full commitment for the duration of the program.
-Participants in the program will be selected through an application process.
+Women at the Wellsprings is comprised of twenty women who are currently serving in pastoral leadership in a congregational setting in the southeastern US and are willing and able to make a full commitment for the duration of the program.
+Participants in the program were selected through an application process.

 These twenty women pastoral leaders will gather at the Benedictine Sisters Retreat Center in Cullman, Alabama, five times over the course of two and a half years for sessions of eight days each.
 Four days of each eight-day session will follow a schedule of structured presentations, allowing Day 2 and Day 7 to be more unstructured for acquaintance time and sabbath rest, while Day 1 and Day 8 will be travel days for arrival and departure.
 The acquaintance time will provide the opportunity for connecting and reconnecting with the various participants on an informal and leisurely basis, helping to form a supportive community.
 Participants will make a commitment to be present at all five sessions and for all days of each session.